DataDog/datadog-ci/src/commands/react-native/README.md

 ### `xcode`

-First, build and link your local datadog-ci package, by running in this directory:
+Build and link your local `datadog-ci` package by running this in the directory:

 ```bash
 yarn build
 yarn link
 ```

-Then in your project:
+Run this command in your project:

 ```bash
 yarn link @datadog/datadog-ci
 ```

-If running `yarn datadog-ci` in your project returns `error Command "datadog-ci" not found.`, you can do the following:
+If running `yarn datadog-ci` in your project returns `error Command "datadog-ci" not found.`, run the following:

 ```bash
 chmod +x /path/to/datadog-ci/dist/cli.js
 cp /path/to/datadog-ci/dist/cli.js /path/to/project/node_modules/.bin/datadog-ci
 ```

-Then you can follow the usual installation steps.
+Then, follow the usual installation steps.